volodymyrhudyma/blog/content/blog/portals-in-react.md

 The simplest example are **modals** and **tooltips**.

-If you render them inside a normal React component, they will be attached to the closes parent component, which will most likely cause styling conflicts (especially if you have *z-index* or *overflow: hidden*) or incorrect behaviour.
+If you render them inside a normal React component, they will be attached to the closest parent component, which will most likely cause styling conflicts (especially if you have *z-index* or *overflow: hidden*) or incorrect behaviour.

 ## The "Wrong" Way